Slovenia looks to avoid EU bailout with early debt buyback

 But the ministry has created a plan in which it will auction 500 million euros ($654.20 million) of 18-month treasury bills and then, probably tapping some of its cash reserves, buy back 855 million euros of the bills coming due at a small discount.

-Analysts have said the operation was most likely pre-arranged with Slovenia's three big banks NLB, Nova KBM NKBM.LJ and Abanka Vipa ABKN.LJ, which are in majority or major state ownership, but that it would provide only a limited amount of breathing room.
+Analysts have said the operation was most likely pre-arranged with Slovenia's three big banks NLB, Nova KBM and Abanka Vipa, which are in majority or major state ownership, but that it would provide only a limited amount of breathing room.

 "A successful auction would indeed do away with the immediate (financial market) threat, but the respite would be at best temporary," said Otilia Simkova, an analyst of the Eurasia Group.

-"The need for bank recapitalization and ongoing deficit financing present additional constraints, which are likely to send the government back to the market soon again," she added.
+"The need for bank recapitalisation and ongoing deficit financing present additional constraints, which are likely to send the government back to the market soon again," she added.

 The yield on Slovenia's 10-year benchmark bond was up at 6.96 percent.
 The yield on the same bond was 4.77 percent on March 15, the day before the Cyprus bailout deal.